Purpleskills/Specs/Offline.md

 # Offline

 ## Course
-	ID : Unique for each course
+	[Not in excel] ID : Unique for each course
 	Title
 	Description
 	Url